-On this day in 1970, the legendary actor John Wayne wins his first--and only--acting Academy Award, for his star turn in the director Henry Hathaway’s Western True Grit.
+On April 7, 1970, the legendary actor John Wayne wins his first—and only—acting Academy Award, for his star turn in the director Henry Hathaway’s Western True Grit.

 Wayne appeared in some 150 movies over the course of his long and storied career.
 He established his tough, rugged, uniquely American screen persona most vividly in the many acclaimed films he made for the directors John Ford and Howard Hawks from the late 1940s into the early 1960s.
 He earned his first Oscar nomination, in the Best Actor category, for Sands of Iwo Jima (1949).
 The Alamo (1960), which Wayne produced, directed and starred in, earned a Best Picture nomination.